kvcops/kvcops/README.md

-# 👋 Hi, I'm Karri Vamsi Krishna
+# 👋 Hi, I'm  Vamsi Krishna
 ## 🚀 About Me

 I'm a passionate Computer Science and Engineering student from Visakhapatnam, Andhra Pradesh, India.
 With a strong foundation in programming and problem-solving, I'm on a mission to develop innovative software solutions that make a difference.